PureStorage-OpenConnect/pure-fb-openmetrics-exporter/extra/grafana/README.md

 # Troubleshooting Specific Errors
 ## Some panels have errors
 If the panels have errors then the query could be unsupported.
-Check the versions of Prometheus and Grafana are above the prerequsist tested versions above.
+Check the versions of Prometheus and Grafana are above the prerequisites versions tested above.

 ## Selected graphs are not loading or taking a long time to load
 Filesystems panels may take longer to load when a greater number of more FlashBlade's are selected combined with longer time ranges are selected.